Are you part of the collective groan that rolls across the land every time someone mentions the word networking as the key to a successful job search?

 Potential Downside of Temporary & Consulting Work

 Let’s get the downside out of the way first.
-If you take several temporary gigs and string them together on your resume, you might look unemployable.
+If you take several temporary gigs and string them together on your resume, you might look like an unemployable job hopper.

 However, I’ve got you covered.
 You can see how to avoid that on the first job shown on this sample resume.